JingwenWu09/MCT-draftlink/README.md

 When a verification result diverges from the oracle, the pair `<test-case-path> : <tool-config>` is appended to model-checker-false.txt in the corresponding workflow directory.
 Inspect that file to reproduce and minimise the failing example before filing an upstream issue.

 # Detected Bugs
-We conduct an evaluation of this approach on three mainstream model checkers (i.e., CPAchecker, CBMC, and SeaHorn), successfully detecting 48 unique bugs, 41 of which have been confirmed.
-Because the public issues we filed in the official repositories contain details that could reveal the authors’ identities, thereby violating the double-blind review policy, we have consolidated all issue records in the [bug report](https://github.com/Elowen-jjw/MCT-draftlink/tree/main/bug%20report) folder.
+We evaluate our approach on three mainstream model checkers—CPAchecker, CBMC, and SeaHorn—and successfully detect 48 unique bugs, 41 of which have been confirmed.
+The public issues we filed in the official repositories contain details that could reveal the authors’ identities, which would violate the double-blind review policy.
+To address this, we consolidated all issue records in the [bug_report](https://github.com/Elowen-jjw/MCT-draftlink/tree/main/bug_report) folder.
+In this folder, each file corresponds to one bug.
+The naming convention follows the format: Number_(ModelChecker)_(BugCategory)_(TransformationUsed).
+We also distinguish the interaction process using different boxes: Me represents our submissions, while Developer represents the responses from the developers of the respective model checkers.